 Any changes to the case are submitted back to the VA through the case completion via the VES clarifications department.
-If a Veteran requests changes to contact information, etc. this is handled by the VES call center Version Date: November 2nd, 2018 Page 19 of 25 after the Veteran's identity is established.
+If a Veteran requests changes to contact information, etc. this is handled by the VES call center after the Veteran's identity is established.
 If there are significant changes to the PII for the veteran this is sent by VES clarifications to the VA.